simonsobs/soconda/README.md

 `<base dir>/envs/<name of env>` directory.
 You can optionally delete the modulefile and the pip local directory in your home directory.

+## Advanced Details

+The compiled packages assume the use of the conda compilers for consistency with the libraries installed through conda.
+If you want to change those compilers you can remove the `compilers` conda package and manually set the `CC`, `CXX`, and `FC` environment variables.
+Full warning that this may cause problems with threading interfaces, thread pinning, etc, when building packages that use OpenMP.

+### Pixell

+We currently build pixell from source with the conda compilers for consistency, rather than installing the wheel.

+### So3g

+This package is currently built from source by default, but the pre-built wheel (which comes bundled with OpenMP-enabled libopenblas) should also work.
+To use that, comment out the so3g line in `packages_compiled.txt` and uncomment the line in `packages_pip.txt`.

+### TOAST

+This package is currently built from source by default, with dependencies installed through conda.
+When toast-3.0 arrives in the conda-forge toast feedstock, it should be added back to `packages_conda.txt`.
+It should also work to install the python wheel package by commenting out the toast entry in `packages_compiled.txt` and adding it to `packages_pip.txt`.